 Nike PG1 super secure lockdown

-The strap is further aided by a Flywire setup in the midfoot area.
-Flywire acts like a suspension bridge in offering support to the shoe.
-It is composed of lightweight and minimalistic filaments that are attached to the outsole.
-These filaments hug and secure the foot painlessly.
+There is also a Flywire setup in the midfoot area.
+Flywire is composed of lightweight and minimalistic filaments that are attached to the outsole, and players say that these filaments hug and secure the foot painlessly

 Impressive upper material of Nike PG1

-The materials used on the forefoot of the Nike PG1 is a seamless combination of fuse overlays and mesh.
+The materials used on the forefoot of the Nike PG1 are a combination of fuse overlays and mesh.
 The mesh provides breathability and comfort to the foot.
 The fuse overlays protect the mesh from tearing easily.

-The insole of the shoe is made of thick ortholite foam.
-Ortholite is a breathable and eco-friendly cushion used on most shoes.
+The insole of the shoe is made of thick ortholite foam, which is a breathable and eco-friendly cushion used on most shoes.

-The rubber peaks on the midsole area of the shoe are designed to make sure the feet will be stable on the foot bed.
-It helps avoid injuries from ankle roll overs.
+The rubber peaks on the midsole area of the shoe provide stability.
+They help hoopers avoid injuries from ankle rollovers.

 Paul George's signature style